wds4/pretty-good/appDescriptions/curatedLists/v021Overview/calculationsOverview.md

 The goal is to calculate, for each user, a quantity called *influence* which is used to determine that user's weight.
 Each list is its own independent "context"

 For each user, an *average score* is first calculated, which will be a number between 0 and 100.
 The average score is a weighted average, calculated from every trust rating.
 The weight of each rating is equal to the *influence* of the rater, multiplied by the confidence score of the rating (set to 0.8 for all ratings for now), and multiplied by the *attenuation factor*, which is a user-controlled parameter between 0 and 1.
+The default trust score is treated as its own rating that is applied to ALL users.
+The default trust score has a confidence that can be adjusted from 0% to 100%, independently of the default 80% confidence rating.

 For each average score, a variable called *input* is defined as the sum of all of these individual weights.
 In theory, the input ranges from 0 to infinity.
 This number is mapped to a score called *certainty* which is a number between 0% and 100%.
+The equation to convert *input* into *certainty* is an exponential, the decay of which is controlled by a parameter called *rigor* controlled by the user in the control panel.

 The user's *influence* is defined as the product of the *average rating* and the *certainty* in the average rating.

-In this manner, an "influencer" with a stupendously large number of endorsements will have only a MARGINALLY higher influence than someone with a small number of endorsements.
-The equation to convert *input* into *certainty* is controlled by a parameter called *rigor* in the control panel.
+Why go to the trouble of converting input to certainty?
+Because it addressed the problem of the "unworthy influencer" who gains influence by attracting followers.
+With this system, an "influencer" with a stupendously large number of endorsements will have only a MARGINALLY higher influence than someone with a small or moderate number of endorsements.

 Summary:
 - *average score*: a weighted average